top of page

 "I knew they couldn't beat Our Lady," she said.
 "They couldn't" . . . .

-Rockne's shocking death was a devastating loss felt around the country, but his final team could not have engineered a better way to seal off the era.
-And Hemingway, using the tools a writer has, captured what college football and Notre Dame meant at that time in his story about a faithful nun working at a convent hospital in Montana.
+It was the last great event of Rockne's run at Notre Dame.
+Three months later the coach was killed when his commercial flight cracked up in midair and crashed into a wheat field in Kansas.
+His death was treated as a national tragedy and his funeral service was broadcast live over the radio from coast to coast.
+But his final team could not have engineered a better way to seal off the era.
+And Hemingway, using the tools a writer has, captured what college football and Notre Dame meant with a story about a faithful nun at a convent hospital in Montana.

 Love Hemingway intertwined in this interesting story.